 Staging an Old Murder

-What this all boils down to is that "Eyewitness" isn't anything new and it certainly doesn't break new ground but it is certainly watch able and as I said almost has a feel of a stage play adapted to work as a movie.
-Part of what makes it watch able is that Lindy Booth and Craig Olejnik deliver likeable characters.
+What this all boils down to is that "Eyewitness" isn't anything new and it certainly doesn't break new ground but it is watch able and as I said almost has a feel of a stage play adapted to work as a movie.
+Part of what makes it watch able is that Lindy Booth and Craig Olejnik deliver likeable characters that draw you in.